Ohio Product Liability Attorney Reviewing Space Heater Recalls

 While space heater manufacturers warn that space heaters must be constantly attended, and must always at least three feet away from combustibles, the warnings are not practical.

-If you have questions about the root cause of a space heater accident or a product liability issue, please call the The Lyon Form at (800) 513-2403 for a no-obligation confidential consult.
+If you have questions about the root cause of an accident, space heater recalls or a product liability issue in Ohio, please call the The Lyon Firm at (800) 513-2403 for a no-obligation confidential consultation regarding space heater recalls.